coco0v0/Phase-1-/Phase_1.md

    - outdoor stuff?
    - I like other stuff (like what?):

-15. I've done some art exhibits:
+15. I've done some art exhibits: Never
    - I've been to one?
    - I know what that is?
    - I ?

 15. Anything else I have thoughts on regarding this project, this course, the content, or life in general:
+This course is so unorganized and i am so confuse about this course